We’ve been seeing a few patents from Google about how their automated assistant works. Recent Posts I’ve written about those patents include:

 Automated Assistants for Children

 The patent tells us that it will adjust how it behaves based on a detected age range or vocabulary level of someone who is engaging an automated assistant.
 It may use a specific mode, such as a “kid’s mode” when interacting with children, and a “normal” or “adult” mode when interacting with someone who has not been deemed to be a child (teenagers and older.)
-The patent tells us that an automated assistant may be capable of transitioning between a series of modes, each associated with a specific age range or a number of vocabulary levels.
+The patent tells us that an automated assistant may be capable of transitioning between a series of modes, each associated with a specific age range or several vocabulary levels.

 It may do this when it attempts to: